brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu
-[15+]{.pnum} During the evaluation of an expression as a core constant expression ([expr.const]), evaluations of operands of individual operators and of subexpressions of individual expresssions that are otherwise either unsequenced or indeterminately sequenced are evaluated in lexical order.
+[15+]{.pnum} During the evaluation of an expression as a core constant expression ([expr.const]), evaluations of operands of individual operators and of subexpressions of individual expressions that are otherwise either unsequenced or indeterminately sequenced are evaluated in lexical order.
 :::

 :::